vinayakkulkarni/v-mapbox/docs/guide/composition.md

 </script>
 ```

-Vue-mapbox component will work even if it wrapped in another component as long as they in components sub-tree of base map component.
+v-mapbox component will work even if it wrapped in another component as long as they in components sub-tree of base map component.

 For example: